What is Withdrawal?

-For alcoholics, stopping or substantially reducing alcohol consumption will immediately stop their body’s suppression of neurotransmitters.
+For individuals struggling with the misuse of alcohol, stopping or substantially reducing alcohol consumption will immediately stop their body’s suppression of neurotransmitters.
 They will begin to rebound, which puts the central nervous system into a state of hyper-excitability.

-An alcoholic’s withdrawal period will last for a minimum of 7 to 10 days.
+A person who is struggling may experience a withdrawal period that will last for a minimum of 7 to 10 days.

 According to one source, the stages of withdrawal for opiates are as follows: